DaSigma/WGUCourseTracker/README.md

 # Course Tracker iOS/Android
 ScreenShots Below.

+Project was done to complete assigmanet quickly.
 Code left as is for now due to time.
 Please feel free to contact me for a code review to see what I should have and plan to do different based on my continued learning.

-Code could be more organized.
-Project was done to complete assigmanet quickle.
-Code needs refactoring as time permits.

 INTRODUCTION
 As a competent mobile application developer, your understanding of mobile application structure and design will help you to develop applications to meet customer requirements.